vananos/evento/README.md

 ### Event processing
-[Event](https://dictionary.cambridge.org/dictionary/english/event) is anything that happens, event can have a type, for example mouse click event or incoming http request event, typed events allow us to store different information about different events, for mouse click it seems to be useful to store mouse pointer coordinates, when for incoming http request we can store connection related information.
+[Event](https://dictionary.cambridge.org/dictionary/english/event) is anything that happens, event can have a type.
+For example mouse click event or incoming http request event.
+Typed events allow us to store different information about different events.
+For mouse click it seems to be useful to store mouse pointer coordinates, when for incoming http request we can store connection related information.